Facts About Yoruba Language And Culture

 - Traditional clothing has become reserved for special occasions among the Yoruba people.
 They have adapted to the modern culture and can be seen wearing latest clothing.
 But on weddings, they bring out the traditional dresses.

-- Along with religion and spirituality, mythology, folktales, and philosophy are also very famous among these people.
-Most of their culture is based around these folktales.
-There are thousands of such tales that can help a person navigate their way through life.
-Mythological creatures are also given a lot of importance in the society of the Yoruba people.
+- Along with religion and spirituality, mythology, folktales, and philosophy are also very famous among these West African people.
+Most of their culture in West Africa is based around these folktales.
+There are thousands of such tales from West Africa that can help a person navigate their way through life.
+Mythological creatures are also given a lot of importance in the society of the Yoruba people in West Africa.
+The rich tapestry of stories from West Africa, spanning Central Africa to North Africa, reflects the diversity and depth of cultural narratives across the continent.”

 - They strongly believe in life after death and think that their ancestors watch over them.
 They think that death is in no way the end, in fact, it is the beginning of another journey.